90 Day Fiance star Nicole Nafziger has gotten dragged by fans and even slammed by a former 90 Day Fiance castmate.

 For now ...

-We hope that Nicole and May both remain safe for as long as possible.
+We hope that Nicole and May both remain safe during this pandemic.
 We're not sure how much good Nicole could do for May by flying home and having to wait two weeks alone in self-quarantine before seeing her, anyway.
 And yes, anyone would need to do that after flying right now.